KaikenK/static-code-analysis/reflection.md

 - **Type hints considered** - while not added here, the docstrings prepare for future typing
 - **Resource management** - `with` statements ensure files are properly closed even on exceptions
 - **Logging instead of silent failures** - `logger.warning()` when item not found helps debugging

-**Code went from 4.80/10 to likely 9.5+/10** - The improvements make the code production-ready, maintainable, and safe for team collaboration.